jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 Here is a sample batch job.
 More information about this topic is accumulating [here](../files/copying-files.md).

 ??? note "Click to expand"
-    Content.
-How hard will it be to do code blocks?
     ```Shell
     #!/bin/bash